andrevidela/Research-report/Thesis/index.md

 ##  Levitation improvements

-The gentle art of levitation\cite{levitation} shows that a dependently typed language has enough resources to describe all indexed data types with only a few constructors.
+_The gentle art of levitation_\cite{levitation} shows that a dependently typed language has enough resources to describe all indexed data types with only a few constructors.
 The ability to define types as a language library rather than a language features allows a great deal of introspection which in turns allows a realm of possibilities.
 Indeed, we can now define operations on those data types that will preserve the semantics of the type but make the representation more efficient.
 We can generate interface implementations for them automatically.
-And we can use them to construct new types out of nothing, including representations for primitive types such as `Int` or `String`.
+And we can use them to construct new types out of existing ones\cite{category_of_containers}\cite{delta_for_data}\cite{indexed_containers}, including representations for primitive types such as `Int` or `String`, an approach that’s been proven effective with Typedefs\cite{typedefs}.

-The practical guide to levitation \cite{guide_to_levitation} shows that those features are plagued by multiple shortcomings: the verbosity of the definitions not only make the data declaration hard to write and read, it makes the compiler spend a lot of time constructing and checking those terms and it has trouble identifying what is a type parameter or what is an index.
+_The practical guide to levitation_\cite{guide_to_levitation} shows that those features are plagued by multiple shortcomings: the verbosity of the definitions not only make the data declaration hard to write and read, it makes the compiler spend a lot of time constructing and checking those terms and it has trouble identifying what is a type parameter or what is an index.

 Thankfully, the performance inefficiency from levitation can be alleviated by a smart use of erasure.
 In his thesis, Ahmad Salim relies on erasing terms with the `.` (dot) syntax, which does its best but cannot enforce erasure of terms.